go-spatial/tegola/README.md

 /
 ```

-The server root will display a built in viewer with an auto generated style.
+The server root will display the built-in viewer with an automatically generated style.
 For example:

 ![tegola built in viewer](https://raw.githubusercontent.com/go-spatial/tegola/v0.4.0/docs/screenshots/built-in-viewer.png "tegola built in viewer")